ramonclaudio/polar-commerce/README.md

 ## Why Build This

-I was curious if I could make e-commerce work with tools designed for different purposes.
-Convex's real-time subscriptions turned out to be perfect for cart sync.
-Polar's payment processing is solid even without native cart support.
-The bundling workaround isn't elegant, but it works.
+I wanted to see if I could build e-commerce on Polar despite the missing cart system.
+Turns out Convex's real-time sync is perfect for carts and wishlists, Better Auth integrates seamlessly, and Next.js 16's experimental features (React Compiler, component-level caching, Turbopack dev caching) combined with React 19.2's useEffectEvent and View Transitions push performance and UX even further.
+The bundling workaround for Polar isn't elegant, but it works.

 ## Credits